 It started with single comic book.
-My mother was determined to make a reader out of me.
-Shunning traditional literature at a young age, my mother placed X-Men Classic #69 in my lap and for the first time I was exposed to the phrases, “Mutants,” “BAMF,” and “SNIKT.”
-From that moment on, I imagined my enrollment at Xavier’s School for Gifted Youngsters at 1407 Graymalkin Lane.
+Jeremy’s mother was determined to make a reader out of him.
+Shunning traditional literature at a young age, his mother placed X-Men Classic #69 in his lap and for the first time he was exposed to the phrases, “Mutants,” “BAMF,” and “SNIKT.”
+From that moment on, he imagined his enrollment at Xavier’s School for Gifted Youngsters at 1407 Graymalkin Lane.

-By middle school I was devouring fantasy and science fiction faster than I could check them out of the library.
-However, my first love remained comic books.
-I began writing my own comics with my best friend, and by the end of my eighth grade year, I had written over a hundred issues of the superhero series that would eventually become Children of Nostradamus.
-Meanwhile, I spent my Tuesday’s at the grocery store, rummaging the racks, reading any comic put on the shelf.
+By middle school he devoured fantasy and science fiction faster than he could check them out of the library.
+However, his first love remained comic books.
+He began writing his own comics with his best friend, and by the end of their eighth grade year, they had written over a hundred issues of the superhero series that would eventually become Children of Nostradamus.
+Meanwhile, he spent his Tuesday’s at the grocery store, rummaging the racks, reading any comic put on the shelf.

-Working as a high school teacher provided me with an uncanny amount of great dialogue.
-The antics of teenagers in a suburban setting became the background of my first published book, Suburban Zombie High.
+Working as a high school teacher provided him with an uncanny amount of great dialogue.
+The antics of teenagers in a suburban setting became the background of his first published book, Suburban Zombie High.
 Having started working at a second suburban school, the sequel, Suburban Zombie High: The Reunion was published.

-I became known as a geek before it was a trend.
-During college Jeremy would be shortened to Remy as friends discovered my goal of reading every X-Men comic.
+Jeremy became known as a geek before it was a trend.
+During college Jeremy would be shortened to Remy as friends discovered his goal of reading every X-Men comic.
 Being able to explain the many relationships of Scott Summers and his multi-dimensional children became a badge of honor.

-I came to writing late in my professional career.
-For a short period I majored in Creative Writing but eventually turned to Graphic Design for my career.
-It wasn’t until 2006 that I participated in my first NaNoWriMo writing an epic science fiction novel.
-Later I would use the opportunity to write Suburban Zombie High and my first draft of Children of Nostradamus.
-Now I am the NaNoWriMo Municipal Liaison to the Massachusetts Metrowest Region.
-I also belong the New England Horror Writer’s Association where I’m known as the sarcastic zombie author.
-I also partake in a weekly writing group called the Metrowest Writers where people are flabbergasted by my love of comics and scifi.
+Jeremy came to writing late in his professional career.
+For a short period he majored in Creative Writing but eventually turned to Graphic Design for a career.
+It wasn’t until 2006 that he participated in his first NaNoWriMo, writing an epic science fiction novel.
+Later he would use the opportunity to write Suburban Zombie High and his first draft of Children of Nostradamus.